zero1limited/mdoq-docs/docs/tutorials/setting-svg-logo.md

 ---
 layout: default
-title: How to add your logo in SVG format
+title: Add your logo in SVG format
-description: How to add your logo in SVG format
+description: Add your logo in SVG format
 ---

 # {{ page.title }}